 Your initial assessment is a private one-on-one meeting with your physiotherapist and will be approximately70 minutes.
 Follow up visit length will be discussed during your assessment, as they are tailored to your particular needs.
 Typically follow up appointments are 45 minutes but may be 30 or 60 minutes depending on the treatment plan discussed.

 9. Can I bring my baby or children to my appointment?

 Currently with COVID-19 precautions, we ask that you come to your appointment on your own, however babies in a car seat can attend.
 Once precautions have been lifted we will return to being able to have having babies out of car seats and other children or support persons at your appointment.

 10. Do I need a doctor referral to come to physiotherapy?

 You don't require a referral to see a pelvic health physiotherapist or any general orthopaedic physiotherapist in Ontario.
 However, if you plan to use your extended health insurance for the session, it’s recommended you contact your insurance company to find out if you need a referral in order to receive reimbursement.
 If your insurance company requires a referral, this will need to be done by your physician often before your first physiotherapy assessment.

 11. How do I pay?
+What is the cost of appointments?
 Does extended health insurance cover pelvic health physiotherapy?